Copper extraction: Froth flotation

 In froth flotation, the crushed ore is wetted, suspended in a slurry, and mixed with reagents that render the sulfide particles hydrophobic.
 Typical reagents ("collectors") include potassium ethylxanthate and sodium ethylxanthate, but dithiophosphates and dithiocarbamates are also used.
 The slurry is introduced to a water-filled aeration tank containing a surfactant such as methylisobutyl carbinol (MIBC).
 Air is constantly forced through the slurry.
 The air bubbles attach to the hydrophobic copper sulfide particles, which are conveyed to the surface where the froth is skimmed off.
-These skimmings are generally subjected to a cleaner-scavenger cell to remove excess silicates and to remove other sulfide minerals that can deleteriously impact the concentrate quality (typically, galena), and the final concentrate sent for smelting.
+These skimmings are generally subjected to a cleaner-scavenger cell to remove excess silicates and to remove other sulfide minerals that can deleteriously impact the concentrate quality (typically, galena), and the final concentrate is sent for smelting.
 The rock that has not floated off in the flotation cell is either discarded as tailings or further processed to extract other metals such as lead (from galena) and zinc (from sphalerite), should they exist.
 A variety of measures are taken to improve the efficiency of the froth flotation.
 Lime is used to raise the pH of the water bath, causing the collector to bond more efficiently to the copper sulfides.
-The process can produce a concentrates with 27–29% and 37%- 40% copper contents from chalcopyrite and chalcocite, respectively.
+The process can produce concentrates with 27–29% and 37–40% copper contents from chalcopyrite and chalcocite, respectively.

 Hydrometallurgy

-Oxidised copper ores include carbonates such as azurite and malachite, the silicate chrysocolla, and sulfates such as atacamite.
+Oxidised copper ores include carbonates such as azurite and malachite, the silicate chrysocolla, and sulfates such as chalcanthite.
 In some cases, sulfide ores are allowed to degrade to oxides.
 Such ores are amenable to hydrometallurgy.
 Specifically, such oxide ores are usually extracted into aqueous sulfuric acid, usually in a heap leaching or dump leaching.
 The resulting pregnant leach solution is purified by solvent extraction (SX).
 It is treated with an organic solvent and an organic chelators.
 The chelators bind the copper ions (and no other ions, ideally), the resulting complexes dissolve in the organic phase.
 This organic solvent is evaporated, leaving a residue of the copper complexes.
 The copper ions are liberated from the residue with sulfuric acid.
 The barred (denuded) sulfuric acid recycled back on to the heaps.
 The organic ligands are recovered and recycled as well.
 Alternatively, the copper can be precipitated out of the pregnant solution by contacting it with scrap iron; a process called cementation.
 Cement copper is normally less pure than SX-EW copper.
-Sulfuric acid is commonly used as a leachant for copper oxide, although it is possible to use water, particularly for ores rich in ultra-soluble sulfate minerals.